ThDilos/ThDilos.Fox.Origin/README.md

 	Playsound fox.aggro when eat disliked food.(nerfed food) Playsound fox.sleep when sleeping.
 	Playsound fox.ambient when wakeup.

+	When right-clicked with empty hand by another player, playsound fox.ambient and send messages to both players.
+Cooldown 3 senconds.

 	(I tried move all the playsound into this power, only left those in Pounce, in case you get sick of these sounds...)
  	(To temporarily deactivate this skill, do /power revoke @s thorigins:thsound)